 American soprano Rachel Policar has been described by critics as “a standout” ”spectacular”, “silver‐voiced” and “a natural comedienne” for her recent appearances.
-In the 2017/18 season, Policar makes her role and company debuts as Lisetta, La Gazetta with Pacific Opera Project, Pamina, The Magic Flute with the Southern Illinois Music Festival, Marietta, Naughty Marietta with Light Opera of New York, Lauretta, Gianni Schicchi with ARE Opera, and Zerlina (cover), Don Giovanni with St Petersburg Opera.
-She also returns to the Bronx Opera to cover/perform the role of Blonde, Die Entführung aus dem Serail.
+In the 2017/18 season, Policar made her role and company debuts as Lisetta, La Gazetta with Pacific Opera Project, Pamina, The Magic Flute with the Southern Illinois Music Festival, Marietta, Naughty Marietta with Light Opera of New York, Lauretta, Gianni Schicchi with ARE Opera, and Zerlina (cover), Don Giovanni with St Petersburg Opera.
+She also returned to the Bronx Opera to cover/perform the role of Blonde, Die Entführung aus dem Serail.
 Her season concert performances included her debut as the soprano soloist in Rossini's Messa di Gloria with the Southern Illinois Music Festival, "Younger than Springtime" with the Penn Square Music Festival, and the soprano soloist in Vivaldi's Gloria, Mozart's Mass in C minor and Regina Coeli with New York Choral Society.
 She returned to Coro Lirico New Jersey for By George!
 A Tribute to the Gershwins, and the Sanibel Music Festival for a concert series featuring Broadway and Operatic hits.
 In 2017, she appeared as the soprano soloist in Handel’s Messiah and Vivaldi’s Magnificat with the Garden State Philharmonic, sang with Coro Lirico New Jersey for From Porter to Piaf, and as a soloist in concert with the National Yiddish Theatre Folksbiene for their Galas and concert series.
 She also competed in the 2018 American Traditions Vocal Competition in Savannah, GA, and took home 4th Prize!
 In December of 2018, she returned for a solo recital in Savannah sponsored by the Jewish Women of the Landings.
 In the 2018/19 season, Rachel returns to St Petersburg Opera to cover Suor Genovieffa and Lauretta in Suor Angelica/Gianni Schicchi, appears in concert with the National Yiddish Theatre Folksbiene and debuts with Opera on the James as a Tyler Young Artist!